'Fragile five' elections add to 2014 risks for emerging markets

 "There are countries where, if the one strong man moves on, you end up with a vacuum, that's where you have uncertainty," said Peter Jenkins, co-head of political and credit risk at insurance group Brit.

-Iran and the West last month made an interim agreement to end the stand-off over Iran's nuclear program, designed to allow the lifting of sanctions imposed on the Islamic Republic.
+Iran and the West last month made an interim agreement to end the stand-off over Iran's nuclear programme, designed to allow the lifting of sanctions imposed on the Islamic Republic.

 But for Francois Savary, chief investment officer of Swiss private bank Reyl, that only adds to the risks.